volodymyrhudyma/blog/content/blog/global-state-management-using-react-hooks.md

 Is there anything we can do about it?

-We can use **React.memo** HOC and wrap our **Users** and **Projects** components into it.
+We can use **React.memo** HOC and wrap our **Users** and **Projects** components in it.

 Read more about **React.memo** [here](/boost-performance-with-react-memo/) and about possible solutions to prevent unnecessary re-renders [here](https://github.com/facebook/react/issues/15156).

 ## Summary

-Redux is not a must-have library in all your projects, there are many existing alternatives that may perform better and are easier-to-set-up in a projects of a smaller-scale.
+Redux is not a must-have library for all your projects, there are many alternatives that work better and are easier to set up in smaller projects.

-Usually we are not even aware of those alternative ways of managing the state.
+Usually we are not even aware of these alternative options for state management.

-Today we have learned yet another way by using **Context API** and **useReducer** hook.
+Today we learned about another option, using the  **Context API** and the **useReducer** hook.